roboflow/inference/docs/quickstart/run_model_over_udp.md

 Inference has been used at sports broadcasting events around the world for real-time object detection.

-!!! tip "Tip"
-    Follow our [Run a Fine-Tuned Model on Images](/docs/quickstart/run_model_on_image) guide to learn how to find a model to run.
+!!! tip "Follow our [Run a Fine-Tuned Model on Images](/docs/quickstart/run_model_on_image) guide to learn how to find a model to run."

 ## Run a Vision Model on a UDP Stream